joshuayapwj98/Legal-Case-Retrieval-Mini-Project/README.md

 6. all_doc_ids.txt - a text file containing all the document IDs
 7. document.txt - a text file containing total number of docs and all IDs sorted in increasing order
 8. pointers.txt - a text file containing pointers to dictionary and posting files
-9. search.py - the main program to run the searching, which calls vector_search.py
+9. search.py - the main program to run the searching, which calls query_parser.py
-10.
+10. query_parser - processes the query and is able to perform query expansion to provide relevant documents

 == Statement of individual work ==